Educating the New Millennial 3D CAD Engineer|

 Ref: Learning Mechanical 3D CAD

 So it will be integrated training, killing two birds with one stone.
-We just give the engineering student a set of "drawings" to create the 3D models.
+We just give the engineering student a set of industry relevant "drawings" to create the 3D models.
 From a gradient of simple to complex, they will not only learn how to create 3D models but to understand the intend of the design presented in the drawings.
 This would introduce them to all of the engineering standards necessary to become good designers.

 Once they get this skill you then can start with the classic engineering training and with 3D CAD it will be so much easier.
 All of the theory would be done on the 3D CAD system with CAE for analysis and simulation.
-What would be coming out of college would be skilled design engineers.
-We will have a smooth transition into engineering process.
+What would be coming out of college would be skilled 3D CAD design engineers.
+They will then have a smooth transition into engineering process.
 Very little training would be required on the job, at least for the basics.
 All new projects are a new learning process.

 Yes the 3D CAD systems are different but there is a movement to make 3D CAD much more standardized.
 Soon it will not matter what CAD system is used.